 Step eight: Add Style

-Once the deck is ready, why not think about adding some new deck lighting, a shade with this DIY awning, or even a tiered plant stand.
-The days are about to be long and the nights warm, so you want to enjoy your outdoor space. if you have kids, you could even consider creating a fairytale garden with string lights.
+Once the deck is ready, why not think about adding some new deck lighting, a shade or awning, or even a tiered plant stand.
+The days are soon to be long and the nights warm, so you want to enjoy your outdoor space. if you have kids, you could even consider creating a fairytale garden with string lights.
+To access additional advice, tips, and ideas for renewing, readapting, and rebuilding your home and backyard, you can visit porch.com.